ElleZWQ/JRNGC/README.md

 organization={PMLR}
 }
 ```

 ## Contact
-If you have any questions or feedback, please feel free to contact us at Zhouwanqistu@163.com or baishuanghao@stu.xjtu.edu.cn
+If you have any questions or feedback, please create an issue on this repository or feel free to contact us at Zhouwanqistu@163.com.

 ## Acknowledgments
 We would like to thank DREAM3 and DREAM4 organizers for their tireless efforts.